Canadian Airborne Regiment: First Special Service Force

 The first deployment of FSSF to the Aleutian island of Kiska disappointed the troops when it was found that the Japanese forces expected there had already evacuated, but the exercise was considered good experience.
 The force was next sent to Italy, where German forces entrenched in two mountains were inflicting heavy casualties on the 5th US Army.
 The first regiment, 600 men, scaled a 1000 ft cliff by night to surprise the enemy position on Monte La Difensa.
-Planned as a three- to four-day assault, the battle was won in just two hours (the events of this battle were famously portrayed in the 1968 film The Devil's Brigade).
+The battle was won in just two hours (the events of this battle were famously portrayed in the 1968 film The Devil's Brigade).
 The force remained for three days, packing in supplies for defensive positions and fighting frostbite, then moved on to the second mountain, which was soon overtaken.
 In the end, FSSF suffered 511 casualties including 73 dead and 116 exhaustion cases.
 The commander, Colonel Robert Frederick, was wounded twice himself.

 FSSF saw continued action throughout the Mediterranean, at Monte Sammucro, Radicosa, and Anzio.
 For the final advance on Rome, 1SSF was given the honour of being the lead force in the assault and became the first Allied unit to enter the "Eternal City".
 Their success later continued in southern France and then at the France-Italian border.
 Often misused as line troops, the force suffered continuously high casualties until it was finally withdrawn from combat.

 On the December 5, 1944, in the town of Menton in southern France, the First Special Service Force was disbanded.
 Its battle honours included Monte Camino, Monte La Difensa, Monte La Remetanea, Monte Majo, Anzio, Rome, Advance to the Tiber, Italy 1943–44, Southern France and Northwest Europe.
 The Canadians rejoined their home units and the Americans were assigned to either Airborne units or the newly formed 474th Infantry Regiment.
 Frederick became the youngest Major-General ever in the American army, at the age of 37, and took command of the 45th Division.